exceptionless/Exceptionless/README.md

 1. We provide very reasonably priced hosting at [Exceptionless](http://exceptionless.com).
 By using our hosted service, you are supporting the project and helping it get better!
 We also provide set up and support services.
 2. If you would rather host Exceptionless yourself, you will need to follow these steps:
   1. Setup `Elasticsearch` ([Linux](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-service.html), [Windows](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-service-win.html)) with our [`elasticsearch.yml`](https://github.com/exceptionless/Exceptionless/blob/master/Libraries/elasticsearch.yml) config, `Mongo` ([Linux](http://docs.mongodb.org/manual/administration/install-on-linux/), [Windows](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/)) and `Redis `servers  ([Linux](http://redis.io/download), [Windows](https://github.com/MSOpenTech/redis)).
 We highly recommend that you run these on Linux systems because the Windows versions aren't as performant and reliable as the Linux versions.
 We also highly recommend that you setup Mongo in a replica set configuration.
-  2. Enable Web Sockets.
-  3. Setup IIS and add the Exceptionless API website ([Download](https://github.com/exceptionless/Exceptionless/releases)).
+  2. Setup IIS and add the Exceptionless API website ([Download](https://github.com/exceptionless/Exceptionless/releases)).
-  4. Update the connection strings in the `Web.config` file to point to your `Elasticsearch`, `MongoDB` and `Redis` servers.
+  3. Update the connection strings in the `Web.config` file to point to your `Elasticsearch`, `MongoDB` and `Redis` servers.
-  5. Update the app settings (`BaseURL`, `EnableSSL`, `WebsiteMode`, etc..) in the `Web.config` file.
+  4. Update the app settings (`BaseURL`, `EnableSSL`, `WebsiteMode`, etc..) in the `Web.config` file.
-  6. Update the mail settings in the `Web.config` file.
+  5. Update the mail settings in the `Web.config` file.
-  7. [Configure your clients](http://docs.exceptionless.io/contents/configuration/#self-hosted-options) to send errors to your installation.
+  6. [Configure your clients](http://docs.exceptionless.io/contents/configuration/#self-hosted-options) to send errors to your installation.

 ## Contributing